-Welcome to our FAQ!
+Welcome to our frequently asked questions (FAQ)!
 To find answers to your questions, please use the search feature below or browse the Featured Questions and Top 20 FAQs.
 If a FAQ does not answer your question, you can email our office for assistance by clicking on a specific FAQ, then clicking "I need more information about this subject" at the bottom of the answer.

-What is the difference in "OR" versus "AND" between co-owners on a boat title?
+What is the difference in "OR" versus "AND" between co-owners?